Ventricular Septal Defect Transcatheter Repair for Children

 atrium to the right ventricle and out to the lungs.
 There, it picks up more oxygen.

-Normally a wall is present between the left and right atria and between the left and
+Normally, a wall is present between the left and right atria and between the left

+and right ventricles.
+A child with a VSD has a hole in the wall between the left and

 right ventricles.
-A child with a VSD has a hole in the wall between the left and right

-ventricles.
-The hole causes blood to flow abnormally from the left ventricle into
+The hole causes blood to flow abnormally from the left ventricle

 the heart and lungs to work harder.